sic2/ask-alexa/README.md

 Ask-Alexa is a list of questions and tasks you can ask Alexa.
 This list has been created using the questions reported in the Amazon emails "What's new with Alexa?"

-The questions organized by the date when I have received them.
+The questions are organized by the date when I have received them via email.
 Please, feel free to contribute to this list.

 ### 19/01/2018